keygen-sh/example-node-process-heartbeats/README.md

 yarn
 ```

-## Activating/deactivating a machine
+## Activating a machine

-To perform a machine activation or a deactivation, run the script and
+To perform a machine activation, run the script and supply a valid
-supply a valid license key and an arbitrary machine fingerprint when
-prompted:
+license key:

 ```bash
 yarn start
 ```

-If the current machine has already been activated, you will be prompted
-to deactivate it.
+If the license key is valid, the script will attempt to active the
+current machine and then it will maintain process heartbeats,
+until a `SIGINT` signal is sent to the process.

 To use `demo` credentials, you can run the following: